 English Proficiency Requirement.
-All students whose mother tongue is not English must demonstrate that they can read, speak, and understand English.
-A minimum score of 550 on the TOEFL exam or 80 on the MELAB exam must be submitted for clearance to take a full academic load.
-Students who score below these levels must complete preparatory study in the English Language Institute (ELI) and successfully complete an exit exam.
+All students whose first language is not English must demonstrate that they can read, speak, and understand English.
+A minimum score of 550\ on the paper TOEFL exam, 213\ on the TOEFL computer version, or 80\ on the MELAB exam demonstrates such proficiency.
+Students who score below these levels may complete language requirements by enrolling in Intensive English Program courses (ENSL) on campus and passing the exit exam for English as a Second Language.